 The number of bins required for the development will influence the size of the waste storage area and the collection point required for developments.
-The following ratio (table 2) is used to determine the bin for development:
+The following ratio (table 2) is used to determine the bins for developments:

-Weekly Waste Generation Volumes (L) 240L Bin Allocation Collection Frequency
+Waste Streams 240L Bin Allocation Collection Frequency

 Residual 2 dwellings per bin Twice Weekly

 Recycling 2 dwellings per bin Once Weekly

-Table 2: Waste generation rates for respective bin allocations
+Table 2: Waste bin allocations for waste streams

-NOTE: All bins allocations are rounded up to the next whole number (for example the calculation of 4.1 bins will be rounded to 5 bins).
+NOTE: All bins allocations are rounded up to the next whole number (for example 4.1 bins will be rounded to 5 bins).